miyako/HDI_Template/.github/instructions/css.instructions.md

 When a listbox uses `"metaSource"` to dynamically style rows/cells with fill colours, those colours are hardcoded strings.
 Use the hidden-rectangle technique to resolve theme-appropriate colours at form load time, then build the meta objects with those resolved values.

+**This is easy to miss with a form-JSON-only audit.** A listbox's `rowFillSource` / `rowStrokeSource` / `rowStyleSource` properties (in `.4DForm`) just name an array or variable — the actual hardcoded colours live in `.4dm` method code (e.g. `_FontBackground{$i}:=0x00FFFFFF`), often in more than one file (an `On Load` initializer and a selection/refresh handler that has to stay in sync with it).
+A pure `grep`/scan of `.4DForm` for `fill`/`stroke` properties will never surface these.
+Always additionally:

+1. `grep -rn "rowFillSource\|rowStrokeSource\|rowStyleSource" Project/Sources/Forms/` to find every listbox using a meta-expression.
+2. For each hit, note the array/variable name(s) referenced.
+3. `grep -rn` that exact name across **all** `.4dm` files (form method, object methods) to find every assignment site — there is often more than one (initial load vs. a change/refresh event).
+4. If any assignment hardcodes an RGB/hex literal, replace it with a value resolved from a hidden reference rectangle (see above), and make sure every assignment site uses the same resolved variable so they can't drift out of sync.

 ---

 ## 4D Method Token Reference